IT-Mania/PS4linux-deb/README.md

-This is mesa driver version 20.0.7 for ubuntu/debian/mint/popOS..
+This is mesa driver version 20.0.7 (libdrm 2.4.101) for ubuntu/debian/mint/popOS..

 To install on fresh distro, go to the folder say libdrm-i386 and just run the command: